doctr.io#

 decoded image as a tensor

-doctr.io.read_html(url: str, **kwargs: Any) bytes[source]#
+doctr.io.read_html(url: str, **kwargs: Any) bytes[source]

 Read a PDF file and convert it into an image in numpy format

->>> from doctr.documents import read_html
+>>> from doctr.io import read_html

 >>> doc = read_html("https://www.yoursite.com")